anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 [Ceph](https://ceph.io/) is the default CNTT Reference Architecture storage backend and is discussed below.

 #### 4.2.4.1.
 Ceph Storage Cluster
 The Ceph storage cluster is deployed on bare metal hardware.
 The minimal configuration is a cluster of three bare metal servers to ensure High availability.
-The Ceph Storage cluster consists of 4 main daemon types:
+The Ceph Storage cluster consists of the following components:
 -	CEPH-MON (Ceph Monitor)
 -	OSD (object storage daemon)
 -	RadosGW (Rados Gateway)
 - Journal
+- Manager

 Ceph monitors maintain a master copy of the maps of the cluster state required by Ceph daemons to coordinate with each other.
 Ceph OSD handle the data storage (read/write data on the physical disks), data replication, recovery, rebalancing, and provides some monitoring information to Ceph Monitors.
 The RadosGW provides Object Storage RESTful gateway with a Swift-compatible API for Object Storage.